 Your feedback is always welcome!

 Special offer!
 Buy One Get One Free!
-The Women’s Liberation Music Archive is having its tenth birthday and to mark the anniversary we’re offering a special two-for-one deal on ‘Music and Liberation: A Compilation of Music from the Women’s Liberation Movement’, the CD created for the exhibition curated by Debi Withers, ‘Music and Liberation’, comprising twenty tracks by some of the feminist musicians from the 1970s and 80s – Abandon Your Tutu, Bad Habits, Bright Girls, Fabulous Dirt Sisters, Feminist Improvising Group, Frankie Armstrong, Friggin Little Bits, Ginger and Spice, Hi-Jinx, Jam Today, Mistakes, No Rules OK, Ova, Proper Little Madams, Sadista Sisters, Siren, Spoilsports, Stepney Sisters, York Street Band, plus an informative booklet – this is a unique opportunity to revisit or discover some of these sounds – or introduce friends and family to the music and activism of the era!
-All proceeds from the CD will be used for the upkeep of the Women’s Liberation Music Archive. £10 including postage and packing.
-Please contact us if you would like a copy at firstname.lastname@example.org.
+The Women’s Liberation Music Archive is having its tenth birthday and to mark the anniversary we’re offering a special two-for-one deal on ‘Music and Liberation: A Compilation of Music from the Women’s Liberation Movement’, the CD created for the exhibition curated by Debi Withers, ‘Music and Liberation’, comprising twenty tracks by some of the feminist musicians from the 1970s and 80s: Abandon Your Tutu, Bad Habits, Bright Girls, Fabulous Dirt Sisters, Feminist Improvising Group, Frankie Armstrong, Friggin Little Bits, Ginger and Spice, Hi-Jinx, Jam Today, Mistakes, No Rules OK, Ova, Proper Little Madams, Sadista Sisters, Siren, Spoilsports, Stepney Sisters, York Street Band, plus an informative booklet.
+This is a unique opportunity to revisit or discover some of these sounds – or introduce friends and family to the music and activism of the era!
+All proceeds from the CD are used for the upkeep of the Women’s Liberation Music Archive. £10 including postage and packing.
+Please contact us if you would like a copy at firstname.lastname@example.org

 ‘This archive is … an invaluable record of how in the early days of the Women’s Liberation Movement the message was in the music as much as in the spoken and written word.’ – Sheila Rowbotham